MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ## Windows Holographic, version 20H2
 - Build 19041.1128

+Windows Holographic, version 20H2 is now available and brings a great set of new features to HoloLens 2 users and IT professionals.
+From Auto Eye Positioning, to Certificate Manager in Settings, to improved Kiosk Mode functionality, and new Autopilot setup capabilities.
+This new update enables IT teams to take more granular control to configuring and managing HoloLens devices, and offers users even more seamless holographic experiences.

-Windows Holographic, version 20H2 is a monthly update to version 2004, but this time we are including some great new features!
+This latest release is a monthly update to version 2004, but this time we are including new features.
 The major build number will remain the same and Windows Update will indicate a monthly release to version 2004 (build 19041).
-You can look at your Build Number in your Settings -> About screen to confirm you are on the latest available build 19041.1128+
+You can look at your Build Number in your Settings > About screen to confirm you are on the latest available build 19041.1128+.
+To update to the latest release, open the Settings app, go to Update & Security, and tap Check for Updates.
+For more information on how to manage HoloLens updates, visit [this page](https://docs.microsoft.com/hololens/hololens-updates).

-Our Windows Holographic version 20H2 Release is filled with many new features.
-These range from benefits for everyone such as Auto Eye Positioning, to new device management feature sets for Kiosk and newly enabled and created policies.
-Several existing experiences have also been improved such as Autopilot working with just Wi-Fi no longer need an adapter, Users being able to manage certificate installs on device using UI, and Kiosk mode now being able to be assigned on a device basis or be used offline.
-This new update will surely allow you to configure HoloLens devices to your reality.
+### What’s new in Windows Holographic, version 20H2

 | Feature                                              | Description                                                                                                                                     |
 |------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|